vtexdocs/dev-portal-content/docs/guides/B2B-Suite/b2b-organizations/bulk-import-spreadsheet.md

 ### Cost Centers tab

-This tab applies only to organizations with multiple cost centers.
-Do not fill this information if the buyer organization has only one cost center.
+This tab is required only for organizations with multiple cost centers.
+If the buyer organization has only one cost center, do not fill this tab.

-Fields marked with an asterisk `*` indicate required information.
+Check the default columns present in the Cost Centers tab in the table below.
+Mandatory information is marked with `*`.

 | Column | Type | Description |
 | - | - | - |